 Narratology Lab

-I launched the Narratology Lab (or rather “Lab”) in September 2025 in the hopes of creating a community of Toronto-based scholars and writers interested in narrative theory.
-It grows out of my former Narrative Theory Reading Group, which ran throughout the pandemic and went on hiatus in 2024.
-Interested participants can join the monthly meetings (every third Wednesday of the month, 4:10-5:30, in person) to discuss readings related to a specific concept or issue in narratology.
+I launched the Narratology Lab in September 2025 in the hopes of creating a community of Toronto-based scholars and writers interested in narrative theory.
+It grew out of my former Narrative Theory Reading Group, which ran throughout the pandemic and went on hiatus in 2024.
+Interested participants can join the monthly meetings (every third Wednesday of the month, 4:30-6:00, in person) to discuss readings related to a specific concept or issue in narratology.

 But I also hope that the group can serve as a more informal forum for narratological discussions and collaborations, including organizing events or conference panels.
 All this in the future!